 none, this makes sure that the actual product page of the audio track isn't linked to from the table.
 Meaning, in a setup like this, the only clickable things within the table are the play buttons and the "add to cart" buttons, which should improve sales.

-WooCommerce Product Table lets users filter the table based on various attributes of the products.
-For audio files, it makes sense to enable filtering based on genres.
+The Product Table plugin lets users filter the table based on various attributes of the products.
+For a WooCommerce music store, it makes sense to enable filtering based on genres.

 To achieve that, set the Product filters setting to Custom, and the Custom filters setting to